 - Papua New Guinea

 - Pacific Islands

-For membership enquiries contact John Alfano at email@example.com or Phil O'Connell at firstname.lastname@example.org.
+For ACAMS membership and Chapter membership enquiries please contact John Alfano at email@example.com or Phil O'Connell at firstname.lastname@example.org.

 Anti-Money Laundering Countering Financing of Terrorism Seminar 2013